PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/leaderboards_walkthrough.md

 ![Leaderboards](../images/eos_sdk_leaderboards.png)

-> [!INFO]
-> More documentation on the Leaderboard interface can be found [here](https://dev.epicgames.com/docs/game-services/leaderboards).
+❗ More documentation on the Leaderboard interface can be found [here](https://dev.epicgames.com/docs/game-services/leaderboards).